 Intersection of Wilson, Clarendon and Washington Boulevards, commonly known as Clarendon Circle.

-This project is adjacent to, and will be coordinated with, the Washington Boulevard & 13th Street N. Improvements project.
+This project is next to the Washington Boulevard & 13th Street N. Improvements project

-The construction contract for this project was approved at the June 16, 2018, County Board meeting.
+The construction contract for this project was approved at the June 2018 County Board meeting.
 The contract was awarded to Ardent Construction Company.

 About the Project